erikorlowski/cscie97/cscie97/asn3/design.md

         + removeOccupantFromRoom(in occupantName: String, in fullyQualifiedRoomName: String) : void
         + makeOccupantActive(in occupantName: String) : void
         + makeOccupantInactive(in occupantName: String) : void
+        + getOccupantsInRoom(in fullyQualifiedRoomName: String) : Set<String>
+        + getOccupantsInHouse(in houseName: String) : Set<String>
+        + getOccupantLocation(in occupantName: String) : String
     }

     interface StatusObserver {
-        + onStatusUpdate(in device: String, in status: String, in newValue: String) : void }
+        + onStatusUpdate(in device: String, in status: String, in newValue: String, in deviceType: String) : void }

     class FireObserver {